 Data displayed Async Read Time.
-The time (in milliseconds) spent or by database manager prefetchers. reading data pages Async Write Time.
-The time (in milliseconds) spent on pages by database manager prefetchers. writing data or index Bufferpool Hit Ratio.
-The percentage of read requests ne buffer pool without having to physically read from the , Pata Logical Reads.
-The number of logical read requentated the buffer pool. ests for data pages Data Physical Reads.
-The number of physical (disk) repages that do not go through the buffer pool. ad requests for data
+The time (in milliseconds) spent on reading data page by database manager prefetchers. ges Async Write Time.
+The time (in milliseconds) spent on writing data or inc pages by database manager prefetchers. dex Bufferpool Hit Ratio.
+The percentage of read requests that are satisfied the buffer pool without having to physically read from the disk. d by Data Logical Reads.
+The number of logical read requests for data page that go through the buffer pool. es Data Physical Reads.
+The number of physical (disk) read requests for d pages that do not go through the buffer pool. lata

 • Data Writes.
 The number of data writes. • Direct Read Time.
 The time (in milliseconds) spent on performing direct reads. • Direct Write Time.
 The time (in milliseconds) spent on performing direct writes. • Index Hit Ratio.
 The percentage of read requests for index pages that are satisfied without having to read from the disk. • Index Logical Reads.
 The number of logical read requests for index pages that are satisfied without having to read from disk. • Index Physical Reads.
 The number of physical (disk) read requests for index pages that need to read data from disk. • Index Writes.
 The number of index writes. • Name.
-The tablespace name. • Read Time.
-The amount of elapsed time (in milliseconds) spent on processing read requests. • Type.
-The tablespace type (DMS Database-Managed Space) or SMS (System-Managed Space). • Write Time.
-The amount of elapsed time (in milliseconds) spent on processing write requests. • Total logical reads.
-T otal pages read from the bufferpool. count all page types: data, index, XDA and column-organized. • Total physical reads.
+The tablespace name. · Read Time.
+The amount of elapsed time (in milliseconds) spent on processing read requests. · Type.
+The tablespace type (DMS Database-Managed Space) or SMS (System-Managed Space). · Write Time.
+The amount of elapsed time (in milliseconds) spent on processing write requests. · Total logical reads.
+T otal pages read from the bufferpool. count all page types : data, index, XDA and column-organized . · Total physical reads.
 Total pages read from the table space containers (physical) to the pool.
-Count all page types : data, index, XDA and columnorganized. • Col logical Reads.
+Count all page types : data, index, XDA and column-organized. • Col logical Reads.
 Total number of column-organized pages requested from the buffer pool (logical). • Relevant from version 10.5 and above. • Col Physical Reads.
-Total number of column-organized pages read in from the table space containers (physical). • Relevant from version 10.5 and above. • Col Hit Ratio.
+Total number of column-organized pages read in from the table space containers (physical). • Relevant from version 10.5 and above. ٠ Col Hit Ratio.
 Percentage of column-organized pages reads that were carried out from the buffer pool for the selected tablespace, without having to perform physical reads. • calculation is - 100 (1 - (col_physical_reads / col_logical_reads ))) • Relevant from version 10.5 and above • GBP Logical Reads.
 The number of pages read from the Group Buffer Pool (GBP) because the page was either invalid or not present in the Local Buffer Pool (LBP).
 Only relevant for a puresclae instance. • GBP physical reads.
 The number of Group Buffer Pool (GBP) dependent pages that were read into the local buffer pool from disk because it was not found in the GBP. • Only relevant for a puresclae instance. • GBP Hit Ratio.
 The percent of time a requested page was found in the group bufferpool out of all times it was requested.
 If a page is found in the GBP it saves the database the time to look for it in the Local Buffer Pool.
 Only relevant for a puresclae instance.